 What Are Common Rear-End Collision Injuries?

 Just as there are specific types of car accidents, there are also specific types of car accident injuries.
-If you were recently involved in a rear-end collision, any aches and pains you experienced later could be results of that incident.
+If you were recently involved in a rear-end collision, any aches and pains you experienced later could be the result of that incident.
 Knowing what to tie to the accident and what to link to medical or health conditions may help you better understand when you may have a legal case on your hands.

 Spinal Fractures